 VoIP

 When a user establishes an Internet connection, a public or private IP address is given to the device.
-IP is a protocol that allows sending information, in the form of small packets, from one host to another, through the Internet.
+IP is a protocol that allows sending information, in the form of small packets, from one host to another.

 Voice over IP (VoIP) allows the user to establish telephone calls over a data network, such as the Internet, converting an analog voice signal into a set of digital signals in the form of packets with IP addressing.
-Since it can be used on any network that uses IP, the usage of this communication protocol has increased in the recent years, being the customers able to use their Internet connection to make phone calls [10].
+Since it can be used on any network that uses IP, the usage of this communication protocol has increased in the recent years, enabling customers to use their Internet connection to make phone calls [10].

 Some popular VoIP protocols are H.323, Session Initiation Protocol (SIP) and Media Gateway Control Protocols (MGCP).
 H.323 is an International Telecommunications Union (ITU-T’s) standard that combines a family of protocols such as, H.225 for call registration, H.245 for establish and control the media sessions, H.26x for defining the video codec, among others [57].
-The audio, video and registration packets are transported over User Datagram Protocol (UDP) while the data and control application packets use Transmission Control Protocol (TCP).
+The audio, video and registration packets are usually transported over User Datagram Protocol (UDP) while the data and control application packets use Transmission Control Protocol (TCP).
 Furthermore, H.323 uses Real Time Transport Protocol (RTP) for media transport and RTP Control Protocol (RTCP) for control the RTP sessions [57, 58].

 SIP is another protocol used for signaling and controlling multimedia communication sessions.
 A SIP messages contain a header and a body, and can be transported either by UDP or TCP.
 This protocol is modular, which means that it can be changed accordingly to the type of data that is needed to transmit.
 Another major strength of SIP is the possibility to initiating interactive user session with video, voice, instant messaging among others.
 For the reasons described, SIP offers a simpler alternative for communication than the H.323 family of protocols [57].

 MGCP is a complementary protocol to the previously mentioned SIP and H.323.
 This protocol is used to control telephony gateways called Media Gateway Control (MGC) or “call agent”.
 This element acts as master, supporting services providers and managing the calls.
-The Media Gateways (MGs) act as slave, receiving and executing commands from the MGC.
-Said that, is provided a conversation between the audio signals on telephone circuits and data packets over the Internet/packet networks [59].
+The Media Gateways (MGs) act as slave, receiving and executing commands from the MGC [59].

-The quality of service perceived by the user depends not only, but primarily on three aspects: network topology, interconnection congestion and codecs used.
+The quality of service perceived by the user depends not only, but primarily on three aspects: network topology, interconnection congestion and used codecs.
 Packets are not delivered instantaneously and this delay, can affect the quality dependent of the number of nodes between the two points in communication.
 Interconnection congestion due to other active calls, already established on the network, can affect the quality of the service.
-Lastly, the codecs used, since voice signal compression can deteriorate or delay the communication, on the other hand, some codecs that usually require more computational processing have a corrective effect on transmission problems, minimizing the impact of packet loss.
+Lastly, the used codecs, since voice signal compression can deteriorate or delay the communication.
+On the other hand, some codecs that usually require more computational processing have a corrective effect on transmission problems, minimizing the impact of packet loss.
 Other metrics and parameters, which influence the QoS, not only in VoIP, but also in other protocols will be detailed in section 2.3, Quality of Service.

 One of the major objectives of VoIP is to transport quality voice traffic over IP networks.
 As already mentioned, these voice signals are digitized and sent over the network as packets.
-As bandwidth is not an infinite resource, there is been made significant efforts towards the minimization of the amount of bandwidth needed by VoIP services.
+As bandwidth is not an infinite resource, there have been made significant efforts towards the minimization of the amount of bandwidth needed by VoIP services.